inceptjs/incept.js/docs/start.md

 ### Plugins

-The key `incept` is used to declare the plugins that will be used for the project.
+The key `incept` from the above example `"incept": [ "./index" ]` is used to declare the plugins that will be used for the project.
 Incept is built around this allowing plugins to originate from the project as well as `node_modules`.

 In the project folder create a file called `index.js` and add the following code.